-All teachers and staff in SMMUSD participate in ongoing professional development through banked time, a total of 90 minutes of meeting and professional development time each week at each site.
+All teachers and staff in SMMUSD participate in ongoing professional development through Friday afternoon "banked time", a total of 90 minutes of meeting and professional development time each week at each site.
 At MES "banked time" is scheduled on Friday afternoons.
 This time is carved out of the school day without giving students less instructional time because we teach longer on Monday - Thursdays.

-Malibu Elementary School's major focus areas for Professional Development are annually determined by a review of data and by reflecting on signature practices we hope to nuture as staff and come and go from the school.
-Our coherence statement is: "Increasing Math Achievement in a highly Positive Environment."
-This statement best summarizes of Professional Goals and Actions for the 2022-2023 school year.
+Malibu Elementary School's major focus areas for Professional Development are annually determined by a review of data and by reflecting on signature practices we hope to nurture as staff.
+Our coherence statement is: "Raise engagement and math achievement and in a highly positive environment."
+This statement best summarizes the Professional Goals and Actions for the 2023-2024 school year.